DRMF/mediawiki-extensions-MathMenu/doc/md/dev/modules.md

 			@param JOBADInstance The instance of JOBAD the module is initiated on.
 			@param *param Initial parameters passed to this.modules.load
 			@return nothing.
 		*/
 	},
+	activate: function(JOBADInstance){
+		/*
+			Called every time this module is activated.
+			@this An instance of JOBAD.modules.loadedModule
+			@param JOBADInstance The instance of JOBAD the module is activated on.
+		*/
+	},
+	deactivate: function(JOBADInstance){
+		/*
+			Called every time this module is deactivated.
+			@this An instance of JOBAD.modules.loadedModule
+			@param JOBADInstance The instance of JOBAD the module is deactivated on.
+		*/
+	},
 	/* Event Handlers */